etijskens/et-micc2/tutorials/TutorialGettingStarted.rst

 .. note::

    These tutorials focus not just on how to use micc2_.
-Rather they describe a workflow for how you might set up a python project and develop it using best practises, with the help of Micc2_.
+Rather they describe a workflow for how you cac set up a python project and develop it using best practises, with the help of Micc2_.

-Micc2_ wants to provide a practical interface to the many aspects of managing a Python
-project: setting up a new project in a standardized way, adding documentation, version control, publishing the code to PyPI_, building binary extension modules in C++ or Fortran, dependency management, ...
-For all these aspects there are tools available, yet I found myself struggling to get everything right and looking up the details each time I needed them.
+Micc2_ aims at providing a practical interface to the many aspects of managing a Python project: setting up a new project in a standardized way, adding documentation, version control, publishing the code to PyPI_, building binary extension modules in C++ or Fortran, dependency management, ...
+For all these aspects there are tools available, yet, with each new project, I found myself struggling to get everything right and looking up the details.
 Micc2_ is an attempt to wrap all the details by providing the user with a standardized yet flexible workflow for managing a Python project.
 Standardizing is a great way to increase productivity.
-For many aspects the tools used by Micc2_ are completely hidden from the user, e.g. project setup, adding components, building binary extensions, ...
+For many aspects, the tools used by Micc2_ are completely hidden from the user, e.g. project setup, adding components, building binary extensions, ...
 For other aspects Micc2_ provides just the necessary setup for you to use other tools as you need them.
 Learning to use the following tools is certainly beneficial:

 * Git_: for version control.
 Its use is optional but highly recommended.
 See :ref:`version-control-management` for some basic git_ coverage.